Artist Support Grant

 Q: What can grant dollars be used for?

-A: 50% of ASG funds may go to artist fees to support the individual artist with the remainder to fund a single purpose or project, such as a workshop, conference, or master class; purchase supplies or materials; website design costs; rent a piece of equipment; help edit or publish a book; or upgrade equipment or studio space.
+A: ASG funds may fund a single purpose or project, such as a workshop, conference, or master class; purchase supplies or materials; website design costs; rent a piece of equipment; help edit or publish a book; or upgrade equipment or studio space.
+Up to 50% of the grant may be used for the artist’s fee.
 In some instances there may be shared or related expenses that are also legitimate.
 For instance, attendance at a conference AND travel costs to attend; or, a major piece of equipment AND a necessary additional component (a saw AND a blade).
 If you are unsure if you can use grant funds for a specific expense, please see the ineligible costs above or contact your local arts council.
-Applicants are required to attach support for the request and amount.
+Applicants are required to attach support for your request and amount.
 For example, a write-up and pricing of conference fee, a draft invoice or an online price quote are acceptable proofs of costs.

 Q: How much can I request?